privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         /**
          *  You can enable or disable trigger challenge.
          *  The value have to be a string.
-         *  NOTE: This has to be enabled for token challenges to work properly.
+         *  NOTE: This has to be enabled for challenge-response token to work properly.
          */
         'doTriggerChallenge' => 'true',